School-of-Life-Project/Portal/error messages.md

-# error messages
+# Possible UI Error Messages

+## Other

+If the application fails to start, it is either a Filesystem Error, a Database Error, or an OS Error.

-## backend
+## Backend

 - An internal error occured

+### OS Errors

+- Unable to launch OS opener for {path}

+### Malformed Resources

 - Unable to get Course {id}
+- Unable to get Course Map {uuid}

+### Filesystem Errors

+- Unable to check if Course exists
+- Unable to get Course and CourseMap list

+### Database Errors

+- Unable to get list of active Courses
 - Unable to get progress for Course {id}
-- Unable to get list of active Courses
-- Unable to check if Course exists
-- Unable to get Course Map {uuid}
-- Unable to launch OS opener for {path}
 - Unable to update progress for Course {uuid}
 - Unable to update list of active Courses
-- Unable to get Course and CourseMap list
 - Unable to get overall progress
 - Unable to get Settings
 - Unable to update Settings

-## frontend
+## Frontend

 - An internal error occured

+### Malformed Resources

 - Unable to display Course {id}
+	- Cause: Unable to find section {id}
-	- Cause: Unable to find [section / chapter root] {id}
+	- Cause: Unable to find chapter root {id}
 - Unable to display Course Map {id}
 	- Cause: Course {id} does not exist